gravitational/teleport/rfd/0091-session-streaming.md

 *Phase 2:* Fully remove old APIs

-In the next major release, N+1.0.0, we will:
+In the next major relase, N+1.0.0, we will:

 - remove the `GetSessionEvents` and `GetSessionChunk` from the gRPC API client
 - remove `EventFields` from the `lib/events` package.
 This was the legacy way